 What If Homemade Face Masks Don’t Make A Difference?

 You may experience something like this.
-After all, face masks are not guaranteed to work.
+After all, face mask recipes are not guaranteed to work.
 Some power-packed ingredients can certainly help, but if you’re dealing with serious skin issues, then you shouldn’t rely on face masks alone.
 Using face masks in these instances can even worsen your condition, so it is better if you consult a medical professional.

 At this point, the wise thing to do is to visit a dermatologist.
-S/he can examine your condition and recommend medical treatment.
+They can examine your condition and recommend medical treatment.
 In some cases, even the dermatological treatments might not be enough, and so you can turn to plastic surgery at this point.